 What is Take Home Pay (THP)?

-Take home pay, or THP, is the net salary an employee takes home after all deductions have been made from their gross income.
+Take home pay, or THP, is an employee’s net salary after all deductions have been made from their gross income.
 Unlike gross salary, which includes base pay, allowances, and bonuses, THP shows the actual amount available for personal use.

 As an employer, clearly communicating this distinction helps build trust and reduce confusion among staff.
 When employees fully understand their take home pay, they feel more confident in their financial planning, which can lead to improved satisfaction and loyalty.